rackerlabs/support-how-to/content/how-to/cloud-servers/prevent-issues-with-windows-server-reboots/index.md

 ### Automatically start all critical services

-1. Review and confirm that all of the services critical to your processes are set to start automatically.
-Run the following PowerShell script to grab all services that have an automatic startup:
+1. Review and confirm that you have set all of the services critical to your processes to start automatically.
+Run the following PowerShell&reg; script to grab all services that have an automatic startup:

         Get-WmiObject Win32Service | Select-Object Name, State, StartMode | Where-Object {$.StartMode -eq 'Auto'} | Format-Table

-2. Move the cursor to the bottom right corner of the screen and activate the **Charms** menu.
+2. Move the cursor to the bottom-right corner of the screen and activate the **Charms** menu.

-3. Click **Search**, then type **services.msc**.
+3. Click **Search**, then type `services.msc`.

 4. On the ribbon under the search field, click **services.msc**.

-5. In the Services Management window opens, double-click a service that you want to configure for automatic startup.
+5. In the **Services Management** window, double-click a service that you want to configure for automatic startup.

 6. Set the startup type to **Automatic**.